 - Mercer University donated hundreds of N95 masks to healthcare workers and made several ventilators available for use.
 Mercer medical students volunteered in the state’s Southeast Regional Health District, where they collected viral specimens at a drive-thru testing site and notified patients of results.
 More >

-- Georgia Tech’s engineers have created a prototype for a new low-cost, portable emergency ventilator.
+- Georgia Tech’s researchers created prototypes for disinfection chambers and a new low-cost, portable emergency ventilator.
 The chambers use different sources of ultraviolet light to evaluate PPE disinfection.
-The new ventilator uses electronic sensors and computer control, the new ventilator is designed to be produced for less than $300.
-More >
+The new ventilator uses electronic sensors and computer control — and it's designed to be produced for less than $300.

 - The lab of Dr. Ravindra Kolhe at Augusta University is processing more than 1,000 COVID-19 tests per day.

 - The lab of Georgia State biologist Mukesh Kumar has screened several FDA-approved medications for potential use against SARS-CoV-2.
 They recently discovered that auranofin, a drug that treats rheumatoid arthritis, can inhibit the virus.
 As of mid-April, the team was planning testing in animal models.